ngraveio/Research/papers/nbcr-2023-003-sign.md

 </details>

-### Transaction verification guidance

-The watch-only wallet should indicate the transaction information when the signature request is generated.
-Once the request is received by the offline signer, the user should be able to verify the correspondence of the transaction content he is about to sign.

-Solana transactions are based on instruction.
-The basic instruction to send SOL (see [[solanacookbook/basic-transactions]](https://solanacookbook.com/references/basic-transactions.html#how-to-send-sol)) should be decoded and displayed to the user with the necessary information:

-- Sender address
-- Receiver address
-- Amount
-- Fee
-- Program instructions

-In case of more complex transactions, the offline signer should be able to recognize the transaction and displays additional required information:

-1. SPL token transfers (including NFT transfer): specific information are included in the data, such as contract address, receiver address, amount of token or NFT.
-2. Smart contracts: as indicated, Solana transactions are based on instructions.
-Complex operations on the blockchain can contain multiple instructions that need to be decoded for user verification, as presented by Keystone in [[blinding-signing-on-solana]](https://github.com/KeystoneHQ/Keystone-developer-hub/blob/main/research/blinding-signing-on-solana.md).

 ## II - 4.
 Tezos transactions

 [[TZIP-25]](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-25/tzip-25.md) proposes the specific UR types `xtz-sign-request` and `xtz-signature` for signing Tezos transactions.
 In this document, we present their integration into the common UR types `sign-request` and `sign-response`.